 Over the years, I have often pondered the reasons that startups, especially promising startups, fail.
 I once asked a good friend who is on the “investor” side, if he could identify any really unusual ways that startups failed, as I could not.
 He couldn’t either.

-The truth is, most startups fail, not because the technology is too hard or doesn’t work (with the exception of new medications/therapeutics, which have a $1 billion gauntlet to prove they work!).
+The truth is, most startups fail, not because the technology is too hard or doesn’t work.
 Most startups fail because of mistakes, simple and avoidable mistakes that are well known to people who work a lot with entrepreneurs.

 So, I decided to create a list of ways entrepreneurs mess up their startups for our VentureWrench community.
 I started out with a target of 25, but I end up with 50!
-Because there are so many, I’m posting them in groups of 8-10 and when they are all posted, I’ll publish a neat single summary document for you as well.
+Because there are so many, I’m posting them in groups of 8-10 with a video insights for many of them.
+Try and avoid these!

 1. Startup with a “small idea” either in terms of technical difficulty (too easy) or market size (too small to be fundable).